 One scholarship will be available that includes a focus on international community engagement programs.
 We welcome applications from individuals with an academic background and/or professional experience in:

-In addition to the application documentation, we invite PhD applicants to submit a cover letter no more than three pages outlining their interest in the specific topic area proposal that falls under the remit of this project of 2,500 words in length, outlining the specific area of research, aims, methodology, feasibility, timeline, and a preliminary survey of sources.
-Applicants are strongly encouraged to contact the project leader to discuss ideas before preparing a proposal.
+In addition to the application documentation, we invite PhD applicants to submit a cover letter no more than three pages outlining their interest in the specific topic area.
+Applicants are strongly encouraged to contact Professor Sandra Jones or Dr Chloe Gordon in ACU Engagement to discuss ideas before preparing an application.

-- Australian Government Research Training Program Fees Offset Scholarship for 3 years duration (that is, a tuition fee waiver); and
+- a Research Training Program Fees Offset Scholarship (that is, a tuition fee waiver) for domestic candidates; and

 Closing date for applications